 Which led me to draw some interesting parallels.
 Horses are a symbol of freedom and independence and represent the ability to get from one place to another faster.

 Tools are similar – they help you do things you could not easily do by yourself.
 And so a good toolbox is also a set of keys to all sorts of possibilities.
-And while I always knew the first bit, I’ve really only come to appreciate the value of a good set of tools when I started doing some home improvements recently.
+And while I always knew the first bit, I really only came to appreciate the value of a good set of tools when I started doing some home improvements recently.
 But more on that in just a bit.

 Fortunately horses have a way of keeping you grounded.
 Firstly, they make you show up – important for those pity party days.
 Secondly, they demand your full and unadulterated attention – handy for keeping unwanted thoughts at bay – and lastly, sitting five feet off the ground really helps you see things from a different perspective.